Peeping Tom

 Peeping Tom receives structural subsidies from the Flemish government.

 Since its foundation in 2000 in Brussels, Peeping Tom has presented its creations around the world.
-The company has received several important awards, including and Olivier Award in the United Kingdom for 32 rue Vandenbranden and La Ruta, a Patrons Circle Award at the International Arts Festival in Melbourne as well as several selections for the Belgian and Dutch Theatre Festivals.
+The company has received several important awards, including the Olivier Award in the United Kingdom for 32 rue Vandenbranden and La Ruta, a Patrons Circle Award at the International Arts Festival in Melbourne, le Grand Prix de la danse de Montréal 2025 for TRITPYCH as well as several selections for the Belgian and Dutch Theatre Festivals.